ddnexus/irt/README.markdown

 By default IRT will output the rails log (colored in blue) right in the console.
 You can switch the rails log ON or OFF by using the 'rails\_log\_on' (or 'rlo') and 'rails\_log\_off' (or 'rlf') commands in any session, besides you can set the option IRT.rails_log to true or false in the ~/.irtrc file.

+### Rails Server Sessions

+Sometimes, you just want to open a session from your Rails code or from a template while the server is running.
+In that case you don't have to use the IRT executable: you can just add an 'irt binding' statement where you want (even in a erb template), load the page in the browser and IRT will open a Binding Session right in the server's console.

+Sometimes, you just want to open an Interactive Session right in the server console: you have just to type Ctrl-C and you will be asked if you want to shutdown the server or open an IRT session.

+The server sessions are just a quick way to interact with your application while your server is running, without the need to launch a separate rails console: they are convenient but they still lack of a few commands that need to be implemented in the rails server context (e.g. rerun and editing of irt file that I hope to implement soon).

+Notice that the execution of the web response is halted until you exit from the session.
+When you exit, the response process will be resumed, and the server will return to its normal behaviour.

 ### Rails 3